elephantscale/HI-labs/hadoop-admin/single-node-setup/README.txt

     9403 JobTracker
     9089 NameNode

-Looks like we have all deamons running!
+We have all deamons running

 -- step 15)